mchesnaye/ML/docs/Perceptron.md

 ---

-## 🧮 How the Perceptron Works
+## How the Perceptron Works

 The Perceptron is a simple learning algorithm used for binary classification tasks.
-It attempts to find a linear decision boundary that separates the two classes by learning an n+1-dimensional set of weights.
-Each weight is connected to an input feauture, which is also n-dimensional.
-The input features are denoted by:
+It attempts to find a linear decision boundary that separates the two classes by learning an n-dimensional set of weights:

+w = [w₁, w₂, ..., wₙ]

+along with a bias term b.
+Each weight is linked to an input feature, which is also n-dimensional:

 x = [x₁, x₂, ..., xₙ]

+Next, a weighted sum is computed:

+s = w · x + b

+To arrive at an output, the s is then passed through an activation function, such as a step function:

+ŷ = 1 if s > 0 else 0

+which thus assigns label 0 (class 1) is s is negative, else label 1 (class 2) is assigned.

+The perceptron learns by iteratively updating the weights based on the error, computed as ε = y - ŷ.
+The weights are then adjusted as:

+wᵢ ← wᵢ + η × ε × xᵢ
+b ← b + η × ε

+where η is the learning rate.

 ---